 Welcome to Popsurrealisme.com, the website of artist Saskia Franken-Saers.
-Here you'll find a summary of her current artwork, containing illustrations, paintings and portraits.
+In her Pop Surrealism and Portraits gallery you'll find a summary of her current artwork, containing illustrations, paintings and portraits.

 Although Saskia has been drawing all her life, she was getting serious about her work in 2010, after having taken a break of several years.
 First she started with fantasy inspired illustrations and paintings.
 Usually pretty and friendly fairies.
 But while gaining more experience in drawing and painting, her style evolved.
 Nowadays an illustration or painting has a thought or meaning behind it.
 Saskia has also started researching proportions.
 If you compare her current artwork with an illustration she created in 2010, you will see a great difference.
 For instance, the heads are now much larger in comparison to the bodies, and the main focus is on the big eyes.
 Saskia doesn't like to be labeled, but if you should label her artwork, then it probably falls in the category of Pop Surrealism.